Get to Know Explore Widgets: Authors Tab

 Top Author Location

-Top Author Location shows you where the authors are physically located or tweeting when they tweet about your search terms.
+Top Author Location shows you where the authors are physically located or where they post when they discuss your search terms.

 Top Occupations